Arithmetic is being able to count up to twenty without taking off your shoes.

 So that our pupils will:

-The approach starts with concrete where the pupils use physical resources to support them in grasping a concept.
-This moves onto pictorial where the concrete resources are now represented as pictures and also where pupils learn to draw to help them solve calculation problems.
-This then leads onto abstract where pupils are now confident with the concept and can apply what they have learnt through the abstract from.
-The approach is tailored to the pupils' needs and will be used to best suit each pupil.
+The approach starts with concrete where the children are able to use physical resources to help them grasp the concept.
+This moves onto pictorial where the concrete resources are now represented as pictures and also where children learn to draw to help them solve the calculation/problem.
+Then this leads into abstract where children are now confident with the concept and can apply what they have learnt through the abstract form.
+This approach is tailored to the children’s needs and will be used to best suit each child.

-We ensure consistency across the school with clear progression.
-We develop the pupils' fluency in both mental and written forms, as well as giving children the chance to reason.
+We ensure consistency across the school in our approach.
+We develop children’s fluency in both mental and written forms, as well as giving children the chance to reason.
 We ensure we expose our children to a wide range of mathematical vocabulary and develop their ability to talk confidently about their mathematical learning.